rcazzara/seldovia/_people/Thomas_Jack.md

 scarce, so Jack hoped on a plane to Anchorage without even telling his wife.
 He found a job putting in a water line in King Cove.
-Then he returned to California and he and Jack Hopkins flew to Alaska in Hopkins’ Luscombe, using the Alaska Highway as their road map.
+Then he returned to California and he and Jack Hopkins flew to Alaska in Hopkinsâ€™ Luscombe, using the Alaska Highway as their road map.
 They got logging jobs working out at Jackolof Bay before the road was put in, so Bob Gruber flew them out from Seldovia every day.
 He and his wife Marge and children lived in a trailer park there, and his daughters rode